 The History of Roulette

 Roulette is the most quintessential of casino games.
-It has a colourful and romantic history, replete with outlandish characters, which stretches back over two hundred years.
+It has a colorful and romantic history, replete with outlandish characters, which stretches back over two hundred years.

 There was the legendary Charles Wells of London who in 1891 became known as “The Man Who Broke The Bank at Monte Carlo” by winning all the available money at the roulette tables on many occasions.
 His winning streak eventually ran out, however, and it was claimed he ending up losing all his amassed fortune.